TheRealFlyingCoder/React-Firebase-FED-Test/README.md

 Offline FED test's are a very common thing.
 Hand out an unfinished solution to an agency or directly to a prospect, give them a time limit and some rules and wait for them to return their work.

-But how do you really make sure they've followed all the rules including the time limit?
+*But how do you really make sure they've followed the rules? *

-*That's why we are here*, DD FED Test utilises Firebase for Storage and Authentication, so that your application can track users and submissions.
+**That's why we are here.**

+DD FED Test utilises Firebase for Storage and Authentication, so that your application can track users, and test submissions.

 ## How It Works